itom-project/plugins/VRMagic/docs/VRMagic.rst

 * itom setup 4.1.0: This plugin has been compiled using the VRmagic SDK 4.5.0
 * itom setup 4.2.0: This plugin has been compiled using the VRmagic SDK 4.5.0
 * itom setup 4.3.0: This plugin has been compiled using the VRmagic SDK 4.5.0
+* itom setup 5.0.0: This plugin has been compiled using the VRmagic SDK 4.5.0